Edgewater Towers: Notable residents

-One Edgewater Towers' resident was cyclist and politician Sir Hubert Opperman and Lady Mavys Opperman.
-Opperman had the pair of Edgewater Towers flats since 1961 and his main residence was in his electorate of Corio in Geelong until July 1967 when he became the Australian High Commissioner in Malta.
-Opperman retired from this overseas position in September 1972 and Edgewater Towers became his main residence.
-In December 1972 when Gough Whitlam led the Labour Party to victory, ending twenty three years of Conservative leadership Opperman quipped to John Menzies that he and Mavys had made their flat ‘fit for retired people to sulk in when they read of Whitlam's wicked political progress’.
+One Edgewater Towers' resident was cyclist and politician Hubert Opperman and Lady Mavys Opperman.
+In December 1972 when Gough Whitlam led the Labour Party to victory, ending twenty three years of Conservative leadership Opperman quipped to John Menzies that he and Mavys had made their flat 'fit for retired people to sulk in when they read of Whitlam's wicked political progress'.
 Both lived at Edgewater Towers until 1985.
 Other residents include: